About Me

 To put it simply, coaching is the bridge between where you are right now, and where you want to be.

 As detailed when I explained my journey above, my coaching journey began when I hired a coach myself.
-It soon became clear to me that where I was (working incredibly hard at progressing through a corporate career) wasn’t where I wanted to be, and with help from my coach, I began to realise where I wanted to go (in to a profession that helped others reach their potential).
+It soon became clear to me that where I was (sacrificing my mental health in a career and lifestyle I didn’t want) wasn’t where I wanted to be (living a life true to my values and beliefs), and with help from my coach, I began to realise where I wanted to go.
+For me, that was regaining control of my personal and professional lives.
+I refocused on my wellbeing and family, and switched to a career in helping others.
+I’m so glad I made that change, and now feel as though I’m living the kind of life I want for myself.

 That is what excites me so much about coaching; it’s about untapped potential.
-It would be amazing if life was set up to allow us to be at our best at all times, but that isn’t the case.
-Our obligations in life take from us, and often don’t leave much at the end.
-It means we’re often sleepwalking through life, operating at just a fraction of what we’d be capable of if we gave it just a little more focus.
+It would be amazing if our lives allowed us to be at our best at all times, but that isn’t the case.
+Our experiences, obligations and circumstances often conspire to take a lot from us and give little in return.
+We can end up sleepwalking through life, knowing that things are right but without motivation to do anything about it.
+The result is a life that’s a fraction of the one we deserve.

 If you want to understand more about what coaching is, you can find that at this page: Read More: What Is Coaching?